Next Gen Towing Mirrors by Clearview for Chevrolet Colorado

 Function And Flexibility

 Clearview Towing Mirrors are cleverly designed and are made with two different mirrors.
 The top electronic mirror has a flat surface that can reflect vision directly down the sides of your extended column, while the bottom convex mirror will help eliminate blind spots by allowing you an enhanced wide-angle view.
-Towing a boat, trailer, or something extra large or long?
-The mirrors can extend an additional 4 inches, giving you the wide view you need to see around your cargo.
+Towing a boat, trailer, or something extra-large or long?
+The mirrors can extend an additional 7 inches (180mm), giving you the wide view you need to see around your cargo.

 Features And Upgrades